 If you’ve looked into purchasing an at-home water treatment device, you’ve likely come across Berkey filters.
 With claims about being “the global standard in water filters” and typical prices from $400 to $500, Berkey filtration units command attention.

-In this inside look, we dig into the science behind the Berkey filter and the manufacturer’s claims in order to better understand if Berkeys are right for your water treatment needs.
+In this unbiased filter review, we dig into the science behind the Berkey filter and the manufacturer’s claims in order to better understand if Berkeys are right for your water treatment needs.

 Any filter product has two distinct components: the filter housing and the filter element.
 Berkey filter systems are composed of the tall, metal (or plastic, in the case of the Berkey Light) housing, and the filter elements inside, the components that do the actual water treatment.
 In the various Berkey filter products, these elements are called the Black Berkey Elements.
 In order to understand how Berkey filters work, we need to know what the Black Berkey Elements are made of.

 New Millenium Concepts, the manufacturer of Berkey filters, is a bit vague on the subject.
 According to their website, the “Black Berkey® Elements are made from a proprietary blend of media, and are backed by independent third-party testing.”